 Austrian Gesellschaft mit beschränkter Haftung (GmbH)

-The majority of foreign-owned companies in Austria are GmbH companies.
+The prefered company structure for an Austrian Company Formation is a Gesellschaft mit beschränkter Haftung (GmbH).
 A GmbH is a legal entity that is separate and distinct from the individuals who run it.
 Unlike sole traders and partnerships, the individuals’ personal assets are not at risk if there is a claim against the organisation.

 An Austrian GmbH is legally exempt from dividends tax received from a foreign subsidiary and also reduces the tax burden on shareholders by providing access to the large network of double taxation treaties Austria has signed with other nations across the world.